unicef/publicgoods-toolkit/introduction.md

 the COVID pandemic to get payments to frontline health workers and volunteers, can ['scale horizontally' to send payments to teachers and schools](https://media.un.org/en/asset/k17/k17a9bg6o8).

-(TODO: confirm Philippines used CoWIN, I believe that's what I heard in the presentation but I couldn't confirm this through a search)

 Open source and open data provide an "off the shelf," low friction model for collaboration to create and manage digital goods.
 These